mia-platform/documentation/docs/business_suite/data-visualization.md

 ##### Series

 In this section you list the different series of data that you want to show on the map.
-Each serie should have an *endpointData*, which specify the path to be called in order to recover the data points.
+Each serie should have an *endpointData*, which specifies the path to be called in order to download the data points.
 Each data point should have the following format:

 ```
 {